 Cost or inconvenience to the applicant of strict or literal compliance with a regulation shall not be a reason for granting a variance.
-A variance may only be granted with respect to dimensional standards, such as height, area, and number of signs, or the location of a sign on a site..
+A variance may only be granted with respect to dimensional standards, such as height, area, and number of signs, or the location of a sign on a site. any regulation contained in this article, except that changes to zoning districts may not be granted.